- Essential Nutrients Provided By Fruits

 - Make a smoothie using natural yogurt and a handful of raspberries and blueberries.

 [ Read: Raw Vegetables During Pregnancy ]

-If you have any more fruits or vegetables to add to the list, write to us in the comments section below.
-And, enjoy the excellent period of pregnancy with your favorite fruits and vegetables.
+If you have any more fruits to add to the list, write to us in the comments section below.
+And, enjoy the excellent period of pregnancy with your favorite fruits.

 - Is It Safe To Eat Watermelon During Pregnancy?

 - Is It Safe To Eat Pumpkin During Pregnancy?

 - 8 Benefits Of Dates During Pregnancy And When To Eat Them

 - 8 Health Benefits Of Pistachios During Pregnancy

 - Bleeding During Ovulation: Is It Normal And Why Does It Happen? - March 12, 2019